 difyctl can hold sign-ins for several Dify hosts and accounts at once.
-Each host and account pair is a context: its metadata lives in hosts.yml in the config directory, and its bearer token lives in your OS credential store (with a sealed-file fallback).
+Each host and account pair is a context: its metadata lives in hosts.yml in the config directory, and its bearer token lives in your OS credential store (with a protected file fallback).

 Each task maps to one command: